emmanuel2014/Cyclistic-Bike-Share-Analysis/README.md

 Key Tasks:

-Download the Cyclistic trip data from the provided link.
+Download the Cyclistic trip data from the provided link [here]([https://divvy-tripdata.s3.amazonaws.com/index.html].

 Store the data appropriately in a designated folder.